Lehigh-CSB/newsletter/ish-1/ish-1.md

 <br />

-That's all we got for this month: only special stories this time round.
+That's all we got for this month: only special stories this time around.
 You can expect next month to cover the recurring resources: eg., **Email ReHash Map**, **Upcoming Relevant Events**, and sometimes **A Little Alumni Advice**.
 Thank you for reading and till next time!

 <br />